 - 92% of consumers trust recommendations from friends.

 - WOMM brings in 5 times more sales than paid media.

 - 74% of consumers identify word of mouth as a critical influencer in their purchasing decision.

 - 64% of marketing executives consider word-of-mouth to be the most effective form of marketing.

-- Brands that are able to create an emotional connection receive three times as much word-of-mouth as those that don’t.
+- Brands that are able to create an emotional connection receive three times more word-of-mouth than those that don’t.

 - Word of mouth drives $6 trillion of annual consumer spending.